iamdevonbutler/mongorules/README.md

 ```

 ## Schemas
-A schema can validate and transform data for `insert()`, `update()`, `findAndModify()`, and `save()` operations.
+A schema can validate and transform data for `insert()`, `update()`, and `findAndModify()` operations.

 Schemas are optional, and are not required for each collection.

+### Supported data structures

+The following illustrates how you go about creating schemas for different data structures:

 *Note: there will be much talk about array types, arrays in arrays and whatnot; admittedly, this can become overwhelming, and in most cases these data structures are not needed.
 If that's the case, your best bet is to ignore them altogether.*

-### Supported data structures

-The following illustrates how you go about creating schemas for different data structures:

 #### Values